nvurgaft/simple-chat/README.txt

-client.c - the client side for the chat application server.c - the server side for the chat application README - This file, description for this project MAKEFILE - compile configuration for this project
+client.c - the client side for the chat application server.c - the server side for the chat application chat.h - header file for both client and server
+README - This file, description for this project MAKEFILE - compile configuration for this project